Early history and development of the group since 1999

 Late 2000 Stella Pennington left the Midlands to work in Yorkshire and although she carried on running Outskirts until mid 2001 work pressures meant that she had to give it up.
 Lady B of Missing Bar was keen to take over the Outskirts meetings and so they carried on.

 At the beginning of 2003 Claire Smith took over the running of Outskirts as a group and Sally Payne joined in February 2004.
 Attendance was still low with, for a while, only 6 or 7 people turning up.
 Some of us realised that we needed to move to a better meeting place and so looked around for somewhere to move to.
 Around August 2004 we moved to the Victoria public house at the back of the Alexandra Theatre.
 A year later Sally built our web-site and started advertising the group in various forums and we watched the numbers steadily increase.
 We stayed there until the landlady Maggie moved on and the pub closed in April 2008.
 The new owners did not seem keen to have us and by this time we knew that we could command a much smarter bar and environment from the way the numbers of people attending had built up.
-It took us a few weeks to find a new home and in July 2008 we moved to the Equator Bar and have been there ever since.
+It took us a few weeks to find a new home and in July 2008 we moved to the Equator Bar and have been there until our recent move to Sidewalk bar.
+2019 was our 20th anniversary of continuously meeting as a trans social group.

 Our Christmas party every year has become a highlight for many, we usually have around 100 guests made up of trans people, their friends and their families.
 What started as a small party for Outskirts regulars has become much bigger and we have a fantastic night.